sagieppel/MatSim-Generator-Script-For-similarity-recognition-of-materials-in-transperent-vessels-blender/README.md

 # What you need
 ## Hardware + Software
-The script was run with Blender 3.1 with no add-ons, it can run with GPU or CPU but run much faster with a strong GPU.
+The script was updated to work with blender 4.1 with no add-ons, it can run with GPU or CPU but run much faster with a strong GPU.

 ## CGI Assets
 Objects Folder, HDRI background folder, and a folder of PBR materials.
 Example folders are supplied as: “HDRI_BackGround”, “PBRMaterials”, and “Objects”.